 It’s possible to get coverage with no waiting period if you have existing pet insurance in place and want to switch companies.

-No hip dysplasia coverage is available if pets are 6 years of age or older at the time coverage is purchased.
+No hip dysplasia coverage is available if pets are 6 or older at the time you buy coverage.

 ManyPets requires 18 months of medical records when you submit your first claim.